Southern California Edison

 SCE owns all of its electrical transmission facilities and equipment.
-Deregulation of California's electricity market in the late 1990s forced the company to sell many of its power plants, though some were probably sold by choice.
-SCE retained its hydroelectric plants, totaling about 1,200 MW, and its 75% share of the 2,150-MW San Onofre Nuclear Generating Station.
-The plant, which hasn't produced power since 2012, is being decommissioned.
+Deregulation of California's electricity market in the late 1990s forced the company to sell many of its power plants.
+SCE retained its hydroelectric plants, totaling about 1,200 MW, and a 75% share of the 2,150-MW San Onofre Nuclear Generating Station which was decommissioned in 2013.

 In addition to its electric business, SCE operates the sole gas utility and water utility on Santa Catalina Island, under the names Catalina Island Gas Company and Catalina Island Water Company.

+Many wildfires have been attributed to SCE's equipment, and SCE is named as the subject of numerous lawsuits alleging negligence as a cause, including for the Eaton Fire.